srepetsk/gw-style/_pages/styles.md

 <em>As I said, examples take italics.</em>

-Oh, for got to give an <a href="https://style.srepetsk.net/styles/">example of a link</a>
+Oh, forgot to give an <a href="https://style.srepetsk.net/styles/">example of a link</a>
 <h3>Subheads</h3>
 Paragraph text is generally used.